jmpicnic/obsidian-docs/docs/notes/article-topics.md

 # Ideas for Articles/Overall Topics

+- Order and real-time flexibility in ops (Starbucks)
 - The tension between forecasts and plans
 - Push/Pull Systems
 - The Tyranny of Now and the Infinite Shelf